kbloom/7-day-alarm-clock/README.md

  * Qwiic cables
  * a [wall wart TOL-15314](https://www.sparkfun.com/products/15314)
  * a micro-SD card
- * some sort fo enclosure for the final product
+ * some sort of enclosure for the final product

 The idea behind this project is that we can set the time and alarm using the keypad and a menu system.